 Antonio Garcia: Antonio is a retired contractor/owner of A&J Solar, which specialized in sustainable adobe buildings.
 Currently, he is a Rio Grande Farm Park farmer, at-home gardener, and owner of Tierra Sana Organic Produce, who uses organic high-altitude practices with native non-GMO San Luis Valley seeds.
 Antonio is a passionate advocate for providing healthy organic food to the community.

-Amber Middleton, Transition Director: Amber is the new Transition Manager for the San Luis Valley Local Foods Coalition.
+Amber Middleton, Transition Director: Amber is the Transition Manager for the San Luis Valley Local Foods Coalition.
 Amber has returned to the Local Foods Coalition after two years back in Wisconsin, where she coordinated 2-1-1 Wisconsin and planned a statewide AmeriCorps program for United Way of Wisconsin.
 Previously, Amber served as an AmeriCorps VISTA for the Rio Grande Farm Park, where she built capacity by fundraising, developing systems, and growing the volunteer program.
 So far in Amber’s career, she has gained experience in community engagement, volunteer management, national service programming, emergency and disaster preparedness, database management, and data analytics.
 When Amber isn’t building capacity for small nonprofits, you can find her volunteering with local animal shelters and libraries, hiking and enjoying the outdoors, or weaving a new tapestry.

 Meg Mercier, Project Coordinator: Born and raised in Colorado, Meg graduated from Southern Oregon University in 2016 with a Bachelor of Arts in Spanish and a Bachelor of Science in Political Science.
-She joins the Rio Grande Farm Park team as this year’s Americorps VISTA, and is thrilled to be helping in food sovereignty efforts.
-Meg is a community organizer at heart, and looks forward to bringing some exciting projects to fruition at the Farm Park this year.
+She joins the Rio Grande Farm Park team as this year’s Americorps VISTA and is thrilled to be helping in food sovereignty efforts.
+Meg is a community organizer at heart and looks forward to bringing some exciting projects to fruition at the Farm Park this year.

 Liza Marron, Director-San Luis Valley Local Foods Coalition: Liza is the founding director of the San Luis Valley Local Foods Coalition in rural southern Colorado.
-She has been a community organizer with a focus on social justice, wellness and prevention for many years.
+She has been a community organizer with a focus on social justice, wellness, and prevention for many years.
 Ms. Marron has a Master’s Degree in Community Counseling and a Bachelor’s degree in Spanish.
-Her skill set includes grant writing, government, visioning and strategic planning, non-profit management, finance, coalition building, economic development, education, fund raising, public speaking, and managing a budget.
+Her skill set includes grant writing, government, visioning, and strategic planning, non-profit management, finance, coalition building, economic development, education, fundraising, public speaking, and managing a budget.
 She serves on the Community Advisory Council for LiveWell Colorado, the Community Advisory Board of the Rocky Mountain Prevention Research Center, the Mountain Valley School Board President, the Treasurer of The Saguache County Sustainable Environment and Economic Development and is the Treasurer of the Valley Food Coop Board.